beartype/plum/docs/parametric.md

 ```

 `typing.Literal` fills a very similar purpose.
-We recommend using `typing.Literal` instead. `Val` is only useful for Python
+We recommend using `typing.Literal` instead.
-versions that do not have `typing.Literal`.
-Those are Python 3.7 and below, but
+`Val` is only useful for Python versions that do not have `typing.Literal`.
-plum does not support those versions.
+Those are Python 3.7 and below, but Plum does not support those versions.

 ## Example: `NDArray`